burakozknn/Restaurant_Order_System/README.md

 ## java-order application

-- designed and managed to this project with Java in Eclipse.This is a system specially designed to improve the waiter/waitress work efficiency by easy ordering.
+- Designed and manaaged with Java in Eclipse.
+This is a system specifically created to improve efficiency and simplify the work of the waiter/waitress.